ponylang/pony-tutorial/appendices/lexicon.md

 **Member**: Method or field.

-**Method**: Something callable on a concrete type / object.
+**Method**: Something callable on a concrete type/object.
 Function, behaviour or constructor.

 **Override**: When a concrete type has its own body for a method with a default body provided by a trait.